 The cabins are clad with bluish-gray slate tiles that complement the greens, grays and browns of the forest.
 The slate is used on all the walls except at the decks where horizontal wood is used instead.

 The cabin plans are all different but each has 52.9 m2 (570 ft2) of living space.
-The entry module is the smallest of the three.
 The bathroom is fairly small but the glass shower enclosure and wall-hung toilet and counter make it appear larger than it is.
-The living area module is the next largest, with the compact kitchen running along one wall.
+A compact kitchen runs along one wall of the living area module, while the rest of the space is a sitting area.
 The sleeping module has one bedroom and a flex space that is open to the entry hall.
 The flex space is large enough that it could be closed off as a small second bedroom if desired.

 All three major rooms feature large corner windows, helping the expand the sense of interior space while providing select views of the surrounding forest.
 Wood is used on the floors and in the kitchen area, but everything else is white.
 It is a personal preference of course, but we think a bit more wood finish would suit the forest setting.

 Click a thumbnail to view a larger photo, then click on the photo to advance to the next one.

 Photographs by FG+SG architectural photography and ITS – Ivo Tavares Studio.
 Via ARCHMOV.